 Radio National's Poetica featured the 'Father' sequence of poems in June 2013.
 These are selected poems from The Blue Dressing Gown (publishing details in the left-hand panel).

 The readings are now into their ninth year and, after several moves, are now settled at a superb venue in The Five Flags Hotel in Campbells Creek, where fine poets and appreciative crowds support this monthly event.
 Readings are at 3 o'clock on the 4th Sunday of the month from February to December — mid week in December.
+The 2014 programme is listed on the Castlemaine Poetry Readings website.

 Ross in Schools